dumlutimuralp/antrea-packet-walks/part_f/README.md

 The third flow entry checks if the flow is INVALID but TRACKED, basically it drops all these types of flows.

-The current flow is the response of the frontend pod to the request which is explained in Section 18.
+The current flow is the response of the frontend pod to the request which is explained in Section 17.
 It is not a new flow hence one may think that it must match the first or second flow entry (-new+trk); but it does not have its "ct_mark" set nor it is coming from local gateway.
 It is not an invalid flow either (+inv+trk).
 Hence the current flow will match the <b>last entry</b> in the flow table highlighted above.
 Notice the action in that last flow entry is handing the flow over to the next table which is table 40. (resubmit(,40)) Next stop is Table 40.

-### 19.5 DNAT Table #40
+### 18.5 Worker 1 DNAT Table #40

 Table #40 on Worker 1 is shown below.